 This small caye is located just 13 km (8 miles) away from Belize City.
 It is home to St. George’s Caye Resort, which features lovely over-water bungalows on stilts.
 The mood at this resort is very romantic and so children under 15 are not permitted as guests.
 Because St. George’s Caye was Belize’s first capital, visitors will find a number of charming colonial buildings on this island.
 In addition, this island has been declared a historic landmark.

-5. Tobacco Caye Where to Stay
+5. Tobacco Caye Find Hotels

 Only three acres in size, Tobacco Caye is a small island located at the northern end of the South Water Caye Marine Reserve, approximately 16 km (10 miles) from Dangriga.
 Travelers to this island can choose from 6 different small and modest lodges in which to enjoy some rest and relaxation.
 Because Tobacco Caye is located in a protected marine reserve, it is known for being an excellent spot for shore diving.
 Over the years, this cay has earned a devoted following among backpackers and snorkel and scuba enthusiasts.

 Located just 18 km (11 miles) off the coast from Placencia, Laughingbird Caye is a popular spot for visitors, snorkelers, scuba enthusiasts and anyone looking for a pleasant day trip.
 This mini atoll is a protected national park that stands on a faro, which is a ringed reef that surrounds a lagoon.
 A large variety of colorful fish and other marine life call the waters of this national park home.

 This caye was named for the laughing gulls that once populated this island.
 Unfortunately, as the island became more popular with, the gulls relocated to quieter cayes.
 To encourage these and other birds to return to Laughingbird Caye, the island has been divided into three zones: Recreational, Buffer and Preservation.
 In addition, there are no overnight stays allowed on this tiny isle.